 God can turn shame into confidence.
 He can give us the ability to see an old wound in a new light, forgive and then heal.

 There are things we look back on with certainty, sure that we have all the information.
-For a long time, that was how I saw something that happened when I was little.
-Come back with me, for a moment, to the 2nd grade.
-This is where my experience with social anxiety and fear at church began, but don't worry -- now I have a miracle!
-The following is a little intense, but keep reading to see how God consoles us in our afflictions, and gives us beauty for ashes (Isaiah 61:3).
+For a long time, that was how I saw something that happened in the 2nd grade.
+This is where my experience with anxiety and fear at church began, but don't worry -- now I have a miracle!
+The following is a bit intense, but God has consoled me in my afflictions.
+He has given me beauty for ashes (Isaiah 61:3).

-I'm 7 years old and in the 2nd grade, and very excited to take communion for the second time at our school's weekly religious service.
-Sitting in the front row, I know I won't have to wait long for my turn, but things don't go as expected.
-The tall clergyman doesn't stoop down to give me communion, he tosses it.
-As I watch the thin, round wafer roll off my hand and fall to the floor, I realize, I have dropped Jesus on the floor!!!
-When the clergyman angrily yells, "Pick it up!"
-I'm confused.
-When I remove Jesus from the filthy floor, do I give Him back?
-If not, will I get in trouble for eating something off the floor?
-When he yells again,"Well, EAT IT!"
+I'm seven and in the 2nd grade, excited to take communion for the second time.
+Sitting in the front row, I don't have to wait long for my turn, but things don't go as expected.
+The clergyman doesn't stoop down to give me communion, he tosses it, and soon it's rolling off my hand and unto the ground.
+I have dropped Jesus on the floor!!!
+The clergyman yells, "Pick it up!" but I don't know what to do.
+When I remove Jesus from the filthy, dirty floor, do I give Him back?
+If not, will I get in trouble for eating something that's been on the floor?
+When the clergyman shouts,"Well, EAT IT!"
 I know from his expression and tone that I must be very bad.

-That, and intensely difficult experiences later on at a religious high school, led to some real struggles in adulthood.
-As my husband would later point out, I was quick to think God was "punishing me" whenever things in life went wrong, and I had lots of confusing ideas about God that I could rarely put into words, let alone understand.
-Then, there was the inexplicable social anxiety (only at church), uncontrollable compulsions to prove my worth (with other church members), and the emotional triggers regularly experienced (again, only at church!)
-For a long time, it was very confusing to pinpoint what this was and where it was coming from.
-Simply put, at a young age, fear and insecurity had been introduced into the context of my personal spirituality.
-Like a low background hum, they were always there, just below the surface and often in the form of a thought -- You know, you aren't as good as everyone here.
+That, and difficult experiences later on at a religious high school, led to struggles in adulthood.
+As my husband would later point out, I was quick to think God was "punishing" me when things in life went wrong, and I had lots of confusing ideas about God that I couldn't put into words or understand.
+Then, there was the inexplicable social anxiety (only at church), uncontrollable compulsions to prove my worth (with other church members), and the emotional breakdowns if I thought I failed.
+For more than 15 years, I didn't know what was wrong with me.
+I didn't understand that previous experiences had woven fear and insecurity into the context of my personal spirituality and left me with the thought -- You know, you aren't as good as everyone here.

-I struggled for 15 years, but 3 years ago, I began to experience miracles -- they have continued to stay with me, and I've experienced a lot of healing.
-Key to untethering myself from fear and shame at church, false ideas about God, and compulsions to prove my worth, was facing old hurts in EMDR therapy -- with my Savior Jesus Christ at my side.
+But three years ago, I began to experience miracles!
+And they have continued to stay with me.
+Key to untethering myself from false ideas about God, fear, shame, and compulsions to prove my worth, was facing old hurts in EMDR therapy with my Savior by my side.
 He has helped me understand the past and my worth; even the worth of those who hurt me.

 The sting of that experience with my teen, and smaller sting of the clergyman who shamed me as a child, has been swallowed up in my Savior's peace and capacity to heal.
 Today, is different.
-I now have the capacity to peacefully stand up.
-I would even stand up for that clergyman who shamed me, I'd advocate for his healing and needs.
-My Savior has given me compassion, He has consecrated my afflictions for my gain, and He's given me confidence.
+I can peacefully stand up.
+I would even stand up for the clergyman who shamed me and advocate for his mental health needs.
+My Savior has given me compassion and confidence and He has consecrated my afflictions for my gain.
 That childhood experience of "dropping Jesus," is precisely what later helped me more fully pick Him up.
 For that, I love and trust my Savior forever.